bhupinder2414/Rest-API/README.md

 # Student REST API

-This is a RESTful API for managing student records, allowing CRUD operations for a Student entity.
+This is a RESTful API for managing student records, allowing CRUD operations (Create, Read, Update, Delete) for a Student entity.

 ## Features